 Absorption

 Following multiple subcutaneous administrations of marstacimab to haemophilia patients, median Tmax ranged from 23 to 59 hours.
-Bioavailability of marstacimab following subcutaneous administration was estimated to be about 71% by population pharmacokinetic modeling.
-No relevant differences were seen in marstacimab bioavailability between arm, thigh and abdomen.
+Bioavailability of marstacimab following subcutaneous administration was estimated to be about 71% by population pharmacokinetic modelling.
+No clinically relevant differences were seen in marstacimab bioavailability between arm, thigh and abdomen.

 Distribution